terrastruct/d2-docs/docs/tour/tala.md

 TALA's core algorithms use randomness in its initial placements and iterations.
-If you are not satisfied with a layout, you can produce different ones by specifying the seed with `--tala-seed` flag.
-For example, these are the same diagrams as the above, with `--tala-seed=2`.
+If you are not satisfied with a layout, you can produce different ones by specifying the seed with `--tala-seeds` flag.
+For example, these are the same diagrams as the above, with `--tala-seeds=2`.

 <div style={{display: "inline-flex", alignItems: "center", width: "100%"}}>
   <div style={{width: "50%"}}